Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Hike to Ramboda Waterfall.
 It’s a great hike to get to these waterfalls with very few other tourists.

 Indulge in high tea at The Grand Hotel.
-Because one needs to have an afternoon tea!
-And chances are that at some point the weather will be, well, gloomy!
+There’s nothing better than High Tea on a gloomy day in Sri Lanka.
 So, if you’re looking for a place to visit in Nuwara Eliya on a cold, rainy day, head straight to The Grand Hotel for high tea.

 Have a drink at the Pubs in Nuwara Eliya.
 The Pub and The 19th Hole are not to be missed.
 The 19th Hole is a cozy pub with a great atmosphere.
 And like most of Nuwara Eliya, it resembles that of a pub you’d find in England.